Fender Precision Bass 1957–1959: Identification, Specs & Value

 4. Chronological Evolution

 - Mid-1957 The transition occurs.
-A handful of extremely rare "hybrid" basses exist from this window — they carry the new split-coil pickup but still wear the old-style Telecaster-shaped headstock, carried over from the 1952 Fender Telecaster.
+A handful of extremely rare "hybrid" basses exist from this window.
+They carry the new split-coil pickup but still wear the old-style Telecaster-shaped headstock, carried over from the 1952 Fender Telecaster.
 True unicorns.

 - Mid-1959 The end of the anodized guard.
 Fender switched to rosewood slab fingerboards and 4-ply tortoise shell celluloid pickguards.
 The gold-guard maple-neck P-Bass was done.